GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: Set up group publishing
+title: Set up a group publisher
 date: 2020-06-20
 description: How to share ownership of your Chrome Web Store items with other developers.
 ---

-You can share ownership of your items in Google Chrome Web Store with other developers by setting up *group publishing*.
-This guide tells you how to set up and use a group publisher.
+You can share ownership of your items in Google Chrome Web Store with other developers by setting up a *group publisher*.
+This page explains how group publishers work and how to set one up.

 ## About group publishers

-Use a group publisher to establish an entity that owns Chrome Web Store items, so that publishing isn't tied to any individual developer.
+Use a group publisher to establish an entity that owns Chrome Web Store items, allowing multiple developers to share ownership of a published item.
 Consider how this differs from the more basic individual publisher role.

+{% Aside %}
+When you [register as a Chrome Web Store developer][cws-register], your developer account is automatically enrolled as an individual publisher.
+{% endAside %}

 **Individual publisher** When an individual developer acts as a publisher of an item, only that developer can upload and publish updates to the item.
 The following diagram describes this scenario: